GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/supptools.rst

 typewalk
 --------

-As with ``listprimitives`` and ``reduce``, the command line application ``typewalk`` becomes available once the user has configured astrodata correctly. ``typewalk`` examines files in a directory or directory tree and reports the types and status values through the AstroDataType classification scheme.
+``typewalk`` examines files in a directory or directory tree and reports the types and status values through the AstroDataType classification scheme.
 Running ``typewalk`` on a directory containing some Gemini datasets will demonstrate what users can expect to see.
 If a user has downloaded gemini_python X1 package with the 'test_data', the user can move to this directory and run ``typewalk`` on that extensive set of Gemini datasets.

 By default, ``typewalk`` will recurse all subdirectories under the current directory.
-Users may specify an explicit directory with the **-d** or **--dir** option.
+Users may specify an explicit directory with the **-d** or **--dir** option; the behavior remains recursive.

 ``typewalk`` provides the following options [**-h, --help**]::